jsliacan/flagmatic-w/README.md

   * `<cert3>` is the filename of the FA certificate with, additionally, B forbidden as induced subgraph, e.g. `cert_perfect_stab.js`; not needed if Q_tau has corank 1.

 EXAMPLE:
-Prove that the Turán C<sub>5</sub>-density of a triangle is 24/625.
+Prove that if triangles are forbidden, C<sub>5</sub> density is at most 24/625.
 Prove that this problem is perfectly-C<sub>5</sub>-stable.
-Given are certificates `cert.js` and `cert_tau.js`.
+Given are certificates `c5.js` and `c5_stab.js`.

-    $ sage -python inspect_certificate.py cert.js --stability 24/625 "3:12" "5:1223344551" cert_tau.js
+    $ sage -python inspect_certificate.py c5.js --stability 24/625 "3:12" "5:1223344551" c5_stab.js

-Check the output, it indicates if conditions of the Theorem 7.1 in bla-bla are met.
+Check the output, it indicates if conditions of the Theorem 7.1 in `Strong forms of stability from flag algebra calculations` are met.